 |

-Short messages were stored in the PX-1000's static memory, that was
+Short messages are stored in the PX-1000's static memory, that is

 retained by the internal batteries (7400 characters max.).